A guest post by Jessica Heslop

 No matter how difficult someone is, they are doing the best they can on their journey.
 You can energetically send them love without involving yourself in their negative patterns.
 Imagine the beautiful love you send supporting them to move to a place of healing and joy.

 8. Don’t Engage

-By engaging in difficult people’s negative patterns, you give them the fuel they crave, and they continue to churn out their unhealthy behavior.
+By engaging in the negative patterns of difficult people and difficult family, you give them the fuel they crave, and they continue to churn out their unhealthy behavior.
 Withdraw from their drama, reconnect with your breath and find that still place within you.
 They can’t get you there.